A native New Yorker, I've been fortunate to be able to travel extensively to Asia for business working in the travel

 It is strictly prohibited to work in a company in Thailand without a work visa.
 As a foreigner you are not even allowed to volunteer at a business you've funded.
 That means even if the company is under your name you will still need a work permit.
 There are monthly fees or taxes for work visas which cost a minimum of 5000 Baht.
 For a small business in Thailand that is a considerable amount especially when you multiply it by 12 months.
 It's one of the reasons why most foreigners register a business under a Thai person they trust and micro-mange covertly.

 Since visa rules may change at a moments notice so it is best that you do visa research on your own.
 Again, speak with a Thai law firm for up to date information regarding work visas for foreigners.

 You can stay on the business premise of course and have your Thai partner delegate.
 This is the reason why you and your partner must absolutely understand each other both fiscally and personally before you start your venture.

-Business Ideas That Might Work And Won't Work
+Business Ideas That Might Work (And Others That Won't)

 There are many foreigners who want to open a business in Thailand and have the money (and hopefully an exit plan) but don't know what to start.
 Then there are those who have way too much money but have ridiculous ideas that in all probability will take off and profit.